𝐓𝐨𝐩 𝟏𝟎𝟎 𝐑𝐞𝐚𝐬𝐨𝐧𝐬 𝐉𝐞𝐬𝐮𝐬 𝐖𝐚𝐬 𝐍𝐞𝐯𝐞𝐫 𝐂𝐫𝐮𝐜𝐢𝐟𝐢𝐞𝐝 𝐀𝐧𝐝 𝐍𝐞𝐯𝐞𝐫 𝐊𝐢𝐥𝐥𝐞𝐝!!!

 94) Big roomy chamber: Close at hand, and big and airy for willing hands to come to the rescue.
 Providence was out to keep Jesus alive!

 95) Stone and ‘winding sheets’ had to be removed: Only necessary if Jesus was alive!

 96) Mary was there around the tomb but saw Jesus standing there when she was about to leave, if Jesus could be in the tomb, she could see him coming from the tomb and no one have seen him coming out from it (tomb)

 John 20:14-16 She turned to leave and saw someone standing there.
 It was Jesus, but she didn’t recognize him.

 He asked her, “Woman, why are you crying?
 Who is it you are looking for?”
 Thinking he was the gardener, she said, “Sir, if you have carried him away, tell me where you have put him, and I will get him.”

 Jesus said to her, “Mary.”
 She turned toward him and cried out in Aramaic, “Rabboni!” (which means “Teacher”).

-This is prove Jesus has nothing to do with some verses of the Bible that always go against the law and prophets, otherwise this would give bad image to Jesus!
+This proves Jesus has nothing to do with some verses of the Bible that always go against the law and prophets, otherwise, this would give a bad image to Jesus!

-99) There no single verse where Jesus claimed that he came to die for people to be cursed because of people but to fulfil the laws
+99) There is no single verse where Jesus claimed that he came to die for people to be cursed because of people but to fulfill the laws

 100) Galatians 3:1 You foolish Galatians!
 Who has bewitched you?
 Before your very eyes Jesus Christ was clearly portrayed as crucified